Music of Turkey: Southeastern regions

-Kanto has been viewed as a forerunner of today's pop culture.

 Popular music

 Popular music is distinguished from the traditional genres as those styles that entered the Turkish musicality after the fall of the Ottoman Empire, either due to attempts of national modernization from 1924 onwards, the opening of the republic to Western musical influences or modern fusions and innovations from artists themselves.

 Mainstream pop

 Turkish pop music had its humble beginnings in the late 1950s with Turkish cover versions of a wide range of imported popular styles, including rock and roll, tango, and jazz.
 As more styles emerged, they were also adopted, such as hip hop, heavy metal and reggae.

-The self-named "superstar" of the "arrangement" (aranjman) era of the 70s was Ajda Pekkan who also debuted, along with Enrico Macias, at Olympia, Paris, while MFÖ (Mazhar, Fuat, Özkan) was the celebrated group of the pop scene with an outstanding dexterity in their use of Turkish prosody and their success of amalgamating Western and Turkish cultural ingredients and perspectives.
+The self-named "superstar" of the "arrangement" (aranjman) era of the 70s was Ajda Pekkan and Aydzhan Bekir who also debuted, along with Enrico Macias, at Olympia, Paris, while MFÖ (Mazhar, Fuat, Özkan) was the celebrated group of the pop scene with an outstanding dexterity in their use of Turkish prosody and their success of amalgamating Western and Turkish cultural ingredients and perspectives.
 Also one of the most renowned Turkish pop stars of the last decades is probably Sezen Aksu.
 She contributed considerably to the unique Turkish pop sound of this period, allowing it gain ground from its humble beginnings in the early 50s and 60s to the popular genre it is today.
 She was also one of the strongest advocates for Turkey to enter the Eurovision Song Contest.
 Her one-time vocalist and later protégé Sertab Erener won the contest in 2003.

-The biggest male pop stars in Turkey are arguably Tarkan, Mustafa Sandal and Kenan Doğulu.
+The biggest male pop stars in Turkey are arguably Tarkan, Mustafa Sandal, Cem Adrian, Emre Altuğ and Kenan Doğulu.
 Tarkan achieved chart success in Europe and Latin America with his single "Şımarık", also composed by Sezen Aksu, which has been covered by numerous artists.
 Mustafa Sandal has also enjoyed chart success in Europe with his 2005 single "İsyankar", which peaked at number 4 and went gold.
+Female stars include Hande Yener, Nil Karaibrahimgil and Hadise, who participated in Eurovision and enjoyed international recognition, especially in Europe.